Percutaneous Coronary Intervention (PCI) - Cleveland Clinic

 Percutaneous Coronary Intervention (PCI) - UCSF Health

+What is percutaneous coronary intervention (PCI)?
 Percutaneous coronary intervention (PCI) is a minimally invasive procedure used to open blocked coronary (heart) arteries that are narrowed or clogged by fatty deposits known as plaque.
-Different methods are used.

 Percutaneous Coronary Interventions (PCI) - The Merck Manuals